getsentry/sentry-symfony/UPGRADE-4.0.md

                       - RuntimeException
   ```

-- Changed the default value of the `sentry.listener_priorities.console_error` configuration option to `-64`.
+- Changed the priority of the `ConsoleCommandListener::handleConsoleErrorEvent` listener to `-64`.
-- Changed the default value of the `sentry.listener_priorities.console` configuration option to `128`.
+- Changed the priority of the `ConsoleCommandListener::::handleConsoleCommandEvent` listener to `128`.
-- Changed the default value of the `sentry.listener_priorities.worker_error` configuration option to `50`.
+- Changed the priority of the `MessengerListener::handleWorkerMessageFailedEvent` listener to `50`.
 - Changed the type of the `sentry.options.before_send` configuration option from `scalar` to `string`.
 The value must always be the name of the container service to call without the `@` prefix.

   Before